 Nicole Mae

-(they/she) is an interdisciplinary artist from Treaty Four, Canada.
+(they/she) is an interdisciplinary artist from Saskatchewan, Canada.

 Their poetry, films, and art works reflect themes of nostalgia, longing, prairie queerness, Hungarian diaspora, ill body, shame, and romantic love.

-Nicole is a 2025 finalist for the RBC Bronwen Wallace Award for Emerging Writers hosted by Writers' Trust of Canada.
-They're an author of two poetry books--Youth and Screaming Sweet Nothings--and are in the works of releasing a third.
-Nicole also teaches poetry on Skillshare, hosts writing workshops, and works as a book publicist for River Street Writing.
+Mae was a poetry finalist for the 2025 RBC Bronwen Wallace Award from Writers' Trust of Canada.
+They're an author of two poetry books—Youth and Screaming Sweet Nothings—and are in the works of releasing a third.
+Mae also teaches poetry on Skillshare, hosts creative writing workshops with Saskatchewan non-profits, and works as a book publicist for River Street Writing.

-Nicole’s films are accessible on YouTube and in select art galleries across North American.
-Their award-winning poetry films BRUTE (made possible by EMERGENT: (multi)media screening & showcase, sponsored by SK Arts, Canada Council for the Arts, Saskatchewan Filmpool Co., and Neutral Ground Artist Run Centre) and What My Chest Says About Me are currently in gallery rotation.
+Mae's films are accessible on YouTube.
+Their award-winning poetry films BRUTE (made possible by EMERGENT: (multi)media screening & showcase, sponsored by SK Arts, Canada Council for the Arts, Saskatchewan Filmpool Co., and Neutral Ground Artist Run Centre) What My Chest Says About Me, and I’m Not Your Daughter—I’m Something Worse are touring film festivals in North America.